Nightmares And Night Terrors In Babies: Signs And Prevention

 Beyond these ways, there are some additional things you can do to prevent night terrors:

 1. Peaceful sleeping environment: Remember, night terrors occur when the brain is trying to slip into a state of deep sleep.
-Any event that causes restless sleep has the potential to trigger night terrors.
+Any event that causes restless sleep in babies has the potential to trigger night terrors.
 Therefore, make it a point that the baby or toddler sleeps in a quiet and comfortable environment.
 Insulate windows to prevent any noise from creeping into the room.
 While you can use a dim nightlight, avoid using harsh lighting.

 1. Let the baby sleep after a visit to the toilet: The lingering urge to go to the washroom can disturb the baby’s NREM sleep, which in turn has the potential to cause night terrors.
 If your little one is a toddler and old enough to go to the toilet then make sure you ask him to do so before going to bed.